rotarycut/covidreservations/README.md

 2. Upon clicking 'Next' button, checks will be done to see if user has an existing booking.
     * If yes, populate appointment form with existing booking details
         * If user wants to update appointment details with desired new date/timeslot/centre, respective details need to be filled and upon clicking on 'Update' button, booking details will be updated in the database

-2a1.
-If user wants to update appointment details with desired new date/timeslot/centre, respective details need to be filled and upon clicking on 'Update' button, booking details will be updated in the database
+        * If user wants to delete appointment, clicking the 'Delete' button will remove the booking entry from the database
-2a2.
-If user wants to delete appointment, clicking the 'Delete' button will remove the booking entry from the database 2b.
-If no, copy user entered name and user will have to choose desired appointment date, centre and timeslot 2b1.
-Upon clicking 'Create' button, a new booking will be created
+    * If no, copy user entered name and user will have to choose desired appointment date, centre and timeslot
+        * Upon clicking 'Create' button, a new booking will be created

 ## Data models
 #### Person